The Synagogue of Siena

 In 1555, the anti Jewish papal bull was issued.
 Cosimo de’ Medici imposed it on the Jews in 1571 and specified that they were to reside in a quarter designated only for Jews near Piazza del Campo.
 The Ghetto was confined between Via Salicotto and Via San Martino where it crosses Via dell Scotte, Vicolo del Luparello and Vicolo del Realto.
 The Ghetto functioned until 1859.

 In about 1935, reconstruction work began.
 Some of the original structures of the Ghetto remained as is and are still visible to today’s visitors.
 The original names of the streets have also remained unchanged.

 Opposite the synagogue, one can find the Fonte del Ghetto, as it is still called today by the local people of Siena, built in the wall in Via degli Archi.

 The ancient cemetery in Via Linaiolo is still used today.

 Monday – Friday: 10.30 a.m – 3.00 p.m

 Sunday: 10.30 a.m – 5.30 p.m

-The Synagogue is closed in 2012 on the following days:
+The Synagogue and Jewish Museum are closed in 2014 on the following days: